HMS Ilex: 1940

 The first half of 1940 saw Ilex conducting Fleet screening duties in and around the North Sea.
 In May she transferred to the Second Destroyer Flotilla for service in the Mediterranean.
 On 27 June 1940, in company with Dainty, Defender, Decoy and the Australian destroyer Voyager she depth-charged the Italian submarine Console Generale Liuzzi off Crete.
 The submarine was forced to the surface and scuttled by her crew.
-Two days later, on 29 June, the same ships attacked and probably sank the Italian submarine Argonauta at around 0615, although the possibility exists that this submarine was sunk by an RAF Sunderland later that same day.
+Two days later, on 29 June, the ships attacked and probably sank the Italian submarine Argonauta at around 0615, although submarine might have been sunk by an RAF Sunderland later that day.
 Also on 29 June Dainty and Ilex shared in the sinking of the Italian submarine Uebi Scebeli south-west of Crete.
-Ilex participated in the Battle of Calabria and on 19 June she escorted Sydney during the sinking of the Italian cruiser Bartolomeo Colleoni off Cape Spada, rescuing 230 survivors.

-Continuous service with the Mediterranean Fleet continued through 1940, and on 11 November she was deployed as a screening destroyer for Illustrious during the attack on the Italian Fleet at Taranto.
+Ilex participated in the Battle of Calabria and on 19 June escorted Sydney during the sinking of the Italian cruiser Bartolomeo Colleoni off Cape Spada, rescuing 230 survivors.
+Service with the Mediterranean Fleet continued through 1940 and on 11 November she was deployed as a screening destroyer for Illustrious during the Battle of Taranto the air attack on the Italian Fleet.